Pavla-vev/en-for-designers/08-clarity- first/index.md

 ### What actions did you take to this project?

+I went to the building and took some photos.For a few months, I conducted a thorough analysis of the competition and surveys - history, location, advantages and disadvantages.

 ### How successful where you in solving the problem?

 ## Keywords